-Colin M. Maclay is a research professor of Communication and executive director of the Annenberg Innovation Lab at USC.
+Colin M. Maclay is research professor of communication and executive director of the USC Annenberg Innovation Lab.
 Situated at the intersections of disciplines, sectors and communities, AnnLab takes a think-and-do approach to exploring the interaction of society’s wicked problems — and opportunities — with media, technology and culture.
-Colin has long been motivated to understand how radical changes in information and communications affect otherwise immutable organizations and institutions, including their complex interaction with people.
-Ultimately, his work asks what areas of understanding and associated actions can help emerging technologies and practices to work for — not against — people and society broadly.
+Maclay has long been motivated to understand how radical changes in information and communications affect otherwise immutable organizations and institutions, including their complex interaction with people.
+Ultimately, his work asks what areas of understanding and associated actions can help emerging technologies and practices to work for people and society broadly.

-Maclay’s research is exploratory and participatory, taking diverse forms and often leveraging novel collaborations to generate qualitative and quantitative data that reveal opportunities, advance discovery and inform strategic intervention.
+Maclay’s research is exploratory and participatory, taking diverse forms and leveraging novel collaborations to generate data that reveals opportunities, advances discovery and informs strategic intervention.
 Recent work explores digitization and the challenges of change in industries like public media, music, education and Nigerian film.
 Ongoing interests include civic media and public entrepreneurship, online free expression and privacy, policy and technology infrastructures and emerging institutions and governance.
-Previous work includes research and policy development around the intersection of new technology and national technology strategy, democracy and civic engagement, learning, rural access, and entrepreneurship — as they intersect with new technologies.
+Previous work includes research and policy development around the intersection of new technology and national technology strategy, democracy and civic engagement, learning, rural access, and entrepreneurship.

-Previously, he was the founding director of the Digital Initiative at the Harvard Business School, an innovative effort to understand and shape the digital transformation of business and society through a dynamic mix of collaborative research, teaching and engagement with the practice.
-He spent a decade helping to build, scale and make sustainable Harvard University’s Berkman Klein Center for Internet & Society, including its transition to a university-wide center and significant growth of its team and resources.
-He remains a senior researcher and member of the Center’s Fellows Advisory Board.
+Previously, he was founding director of the Digital Initiative at the Harvard Business School.
+He remains a senior researcher and member of the center’s Fellows Advisory Board.
 He helped found the Global Network Initiative, a multi-stakeholder effort to protect and advance freedom of expression and privacy online.
 He has advised and served on the boards of numerous private and civil society organizations and previously taught at Harvard.